|

 Saling is a garden of moods.
-Our philosophy in designing it has been to evoke different responses by deliberately enclosing or releasing the visitor in tighter or more open spaces, each with a mood of its own.
+The philosophy in designing it was to evoke different responses by deliberately enclosing or releasing the visitor in tighter or more open spaces, each with a mood of its own.
 Some are bright, airy, high-coloured, others romantic with the play of water in shadow, or tranquil with patterns of trunks and leaves.
 It uses sculpture as reference points to memories of the classical world or the orient.
 It uses plants for their intrinsic beauty and botanical interest, but also for the many different senses of place and mood they can contribute to a frankly escapist horticultural excursion.

 You can use the website as a virtual tour of the garden, or just to visit out of curiosity.
 It shows photographs of various named areas changing with the seasons and lists the 1,000 or so permanent (more or less) woody plants to be found.
-There is a tree of the month and a plant of the week (most weeks) in either the garden or the conservatory.
-There are timely ruminations, in the manner of my old monthly column in The Garden, Trad's Diary.

 Welcome to Saling Hall.